-- a. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical rooms and equipment; - c. to assist in the monitoring of first aid equipment and boxes on school site; - d. ensure all accidents within the area of responsibility are recorded in line with the school policy; - e. to assist in the development and health promotion activities at the school.
+- 1. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - 2. to maintain the school medical rooms and equipment; - 3. to assist in the monitoring of first aid equipment and boxes on school site; - 4. ensure all accidents within the area of responsibility are recorded in line with the school policy: - 5. to assist in the development and health promotion activities at the school.